mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 The notifications icon, represented by a bell, is located on the right side of the main toolbar.
 By clicking the bell icon, users can view a list of the latest [notifications](notifications.md) they received.

 The profile menu is located at the far right of the main toolbar.
-Clicking the profile image will reveal a dropdown menu where users can perform several actions, like navigate to their [profile page](profile.md), [download and upload translations](translate.md#downloading-and-uploading-translations), [change their theme](ui.md#theme-toggle), etc.
+Clicking the profile image will reveal a dropdown menu where users can perform several actions, like navigate to their [profile page](profile.md), [download and upload translations](translate.md#downloading-and-uploading-translations), change their theme, etc.

 ![Profile menu](../../assets/images/pontoon/ui/profile_menu.png "Screenshot of the profile menu")

 Note that some profile menu items are only available to users with specific [permissions](users.md#user-roles).

-## Theme toggle

-A toggle to switch the current them is available in the profile menu and in the [settings page](users.md#appearance).
+A selector to change the current theme is available in the profile menu and in the [settings page](users.md#appearance).
 There are three theme options available:

 * Light.
 * Dark.